How can you “kill” something that cannot “die”?

 Simply put, foetal brain development is a process of continuous specification and refinement of brain areas that begins at the end of the third gestational week with the formation of the neural tube.
 This is not a ‘little brain,’ rather the first rung of scaffolding that marks the beginning of a construction process triggering the production of specialised ectodermal neural stem cells.
 These neural progenitors are produced along the neural plate, and through division can differentiate into committed neural sub-types such as neurons, astrocytes, and oligodendrocytes which then migrate around the developing brain (and central nervous system) like modular construction blocks.
 Upon reaching their target region, the young neurons need to then become part of information processing networks, developing axons and dendrites and synaptic terminals that allow the cells to communicate with other neurons.

 At 20 weeks, the first intermittent firings in both cerebral hemispheres can be detected, but these are little more than blind test-firings.
-By week 24, as electroencephalographic activity nears constancy, the foetus can begin to react to aversive stimuli, but there is still no coherent information flowing down major pathways because those pathways have not yet formed.
+By week 24, as electroencephalographic activity nears constancy, there is still no coherent information flowing down major pathways because those pathways have not yet formed.
 For example, two of the most essential structures for consciousness, the thalamocortical and corticothalamic pathways that transmit sensorimotor information, only begin to form 4 weeks after those first intermittent firings, at the very end of the second trimester, but are only complete by gestational week 28.
 After which, as noted by neuroscientist and chief scientific officer of the Allen Institute for Brain Science, Christof Koch, the electroencephalographic rhythm across both cortical hemispheres signals the onset of global neuronal integration.

 And with that a complete human organism begins to exist.
 Despite sharing the same metabolic rate as the mother (the foetus behaving more as an organ—a part of a larger whole—than an individual), and although it will not be until week 32 that the brain is ready to control respiration (a decisive moment in the process to autonomy), it is at this point when the ethicist can call the foetus truly “On,” and only after something is “On” can it be turned “Off,” meeting the universally recognised definition of human death.